Most people are clear on which type of gas their car needs. But not as many are clear on the differences between regular and premium gas.

 If you use a lower than recommended level, the gas may combust too fast for your engine.
 That can cause the engine to make a knocking noise.
 In addition to this unwanted noise, a lower than recommended gas can also reduce your car’s power and fuel economy and cause engine damage.

-When it comes to the opposite—using a higher octane fuel than recommended—the risk of danger is lower.
+When it comes to the opposite—using a fuel with a higher octane rating than recommended—the risk of danger is lower.
 The general consensus is that using premium gas when your car can run on regular gas doesn’t deliver any extra benefits when it comes to engine life, fuel economy or reduced emissions.
-So save your money and fill up with regular gas.